skpathak2/GCP-Workload-Identity-Federation-Okta/README.md

 *   OIDC (<mark>We will be using this in the DEMO</mark>)

     Configure Okta IdP so that your workload can obtain ID tokens

+         * Create a Authorization Server on Okta Side
+            1. Login to Okta admin console
+            2. Go to Security->API
+            3. Authorization Server
+            4. Define a new authorization server , note the issuer URL — you’ll need this to configure OIDC provider in Google Cloud and in the example code.
+            5. Set audience (could be anything that is mutually verifiable, preferably unique), note the audience — you’ll need this to configure OIDC provider in Google Cloud
+            6. Define a new scope, set this scope as a default scope
+            7. Define a new claim.
+Customize this claim to your requirement of attribute verification in Google Cloud
+            8. Go to access policies, make sure its Assigned to “All Clients”

+         * Create a WebApp on Okta Side

-        1. In the Okta Admin Console, go to Applications > Applications.
+            1. In the Okta Admin Console,Go to Applications > Applications.
             2. Click Create App Integration.
                Select OIDC - OpenID Connect as the Sign-in method.
             3. Select Web Application as the Application type, then click Next.
             4. Specify the App integration name.
             5. Grant Type:- Client Credentials
             6. Controlled access:- Allow everyone in your organization to access
             7. Save
             8. Fetch Client ID and Client Secret, Which we will use in HTTP Post Call.

     Note: Workload identity federation doesn't support opaque tokens or [token introspection](https://datatracker.ietf.org/doc/html/rfc7662)